Cherry Chocolate Chip Cookies

 6. Mix in the chocolate chips and dried cherries.

 7. Using a medium-sized cookie scoop, scoop the batter onto the prepared baking sheet leaving at least 2 inches between each cookie.
 Bake for 11-12 minutes in the preheated oven.
-Using a spatula, carefully transfer the cookies to a cooling rack to cool.
+Using a spatula, carefully transfer the cookies to a wire rack to cool.

 NOTES